-Although often called a “disease”, it is actually a symptom or disorder affecting the goldfish’s swim bladder that can have a number of different causes.
-There is not one specific “disease” that is the cause of all swim bladder problems in goldfish!
+Although often called a “disease”, it is actually a symptom that can have a number of different causes.
+There is not one specific “disease” that is the cause of all swim bladder problems in goldfish.

 As it is not actually a disease, swim bladder problems are not contagious.
-If one fish has a problem, your other fish won’t “catch it”, though they may still be at risk of developing similar problems.
+If one fish has a problem, your other fish won’t “catch it”.
+However, they may still be at risk of developing similar problems.

 What is swim bladder disease?